genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/06_access-control/03_authorisation-overview.md

 ---

 ## Authorisation
-Authorisation is the process by which you offer specific permissions to resources for authenticated users.
+Authorisation is the process by which you apply specific permissions to resources.
+Only users who pass the permission criteria for the resource have access.

-The Genesis Server presents three main types of resource entry points for clients to instigate events or to query data.
+The server of a Genesis application provides three main types of resource entry point for clients to instigate events or to query data.

 - Data Servers
 - Event Handlers
 - Request Servers

-All these services can be optionally permissioned using a permissioning GPAL syntax block in the GPAL configuration associated with the service.
+All these services can be permissioned using a permissioning GPAL syntax block in the GPAL configuration associated with the service.

 **Permissioning block snippet**
 ```kotlin